 Want to help first responders protect your property in the event of a fire?
 Connect a garden hose into available water lines and leave them connected during fire season.
 Fire departments will use any tools at their disposal.

 Hydrants, ponds and pools can be used to fight fires.
-Make sure first responders have easy access to these resources at all times.
+Make sure first responders have easy access these resources at all times.

 Also, the curb around hydrants and fire access areas should be kept freshly painted so it’s clearly defined and easy to see.

-3. Keep roofing & gutters clear of debris
+3. Keep roofing & gutters clean

 As part of your fall maintenance, gutters, roofing and lawns should be free of obstructions such as leaves and dead grass.